 Syclone Prototype Number 20 – Marketing / Challenge Truck

 Moving to the interior, #20 has the “X” style steering wheel as found in the 92 Sonoma GT and the 92/93 Typhoon.
+Looking beyond the steering wheel, the familiar production gauge cluster seems to be of the same style of the production unit with one small outstanding feature – the MPH indicator.
+Unlike the production gauge cluster which tops out at 120mph, the Syclone Challenge truck mph indicator reads up to 140mph.
 The seats appear factory, although tilting the seats forwards reveals the backside upper portion has a carpet backing stitched into it.
 It is unclear why this was done and assumed that this was part of the original seat cover.
 The window switch is not the same as the 91-93 SyTy production.
 The truck does have the SyTy specific center console and shifter however close inspection one can see that the console has a different texture and feel as the production trucks and is visibly a different shade of gray with scuffs and scrap marks all over which make us assume that this was an early test part.
 The clear shifter gear position indicator font used for the P N D OD 1 2 letters slightly differs and is not as compressed as the production print.
 The glovebox door Syclone emblem is clearly an early test piece as it’s not refined and cheaply made appearance does not match the finished production emblems.
 At some point, Don Prudhomme left his mark of history with his signature penned on the outside of the glove box door.
 Opening the glove box door reveals a paper PAS decal stuck on the lower left of the door opening.
 Written in black permanent marker across the RPO decal is “MKT TRUCK NO. 20”.
 The VIN decal that is located on the inside door opening on the driver side is not the standard PAS decal and appears to be smaller in size and in different font.
 There is a “20” written in white on the frontside of the rearview mirror.

 The underside of the truck is that of the standard 4×4 Sonoma chassis.
 There are safety loops in place around the forward propshaft and rear driveshaft.
 This would be for meeting safety regulations as required by NHRA for the trucks to be used on the track for the Challenge races.
 The appearance of the engine seems that of the production truck with no outwardly visible differences.